Bitumen floor (500 kg), 250 cm neon light, 4 speakers, PA, sound, 2023

-In Synthetic Exercises this library becomes the point of fascination – after recording several hours of different vocal sounds and utterances, I fed it into the algorithm in order to produce a performative tool.
-But as it was analysing and “learning” from my recordings, the algorithm started spitting out early, noisy variants – not quite the human voice, not quite the algorithmic sonority either.
-It produced a library of its own – artefacts of noise, vocal errors, and sonic byproducts, in a sense documenting the birth of a particular digital vocalise.
-Synthetic Exercises is an arrangement of some of these sonic events, mixed with the original data-training materials, and the inner workings of an algorithm exercising speech without words.
+Synthetic Exercises uses a sound library which I compiled when working on another piece in which I was subverting and retraining the iBorderCtrl algorithm.
+In Synthetic Exercisesthis library which was used to train the algorithm to “vocalize” the data, became itself my main point of fascination.
+As I trained the algorithm, it started spitting out early, noisy variants – not quite the human voice, not quite the finished sonority either.
+It produced a library of its own, artefacts, vocal errors, and sonic byproducts, all documenting the birth of a particular digital vocalise.
+Synthetic Exercises is an arrangement of these sonic events, rendered heavily through auto-tune, exercising speech without words.